Brosilio/Busc/README.md

 # Busc
-text chat with bus contention
+Text chat with bus contention.

+## what
+Don't you just wish that it would be possible for someone to interrupt your tex